Pokeyi/VRC-Omni-Action/README.md

 - Entry/Exit - Functionality is split for actions that can behave differently whether they are being entered/exited or enabled/disabled, etc.
 - Haptics Profile - Reference a [VRC Haptics Profile](https://github.com/Pokeyi/VRC-Haptics-Profile) to relay customized controller vibration to the player with optional falloff relative to its position.
 - Audio Source - Play sound from audio source when the function is activated.
 If 'Is Global' is enabled, all other players within range will hear the sound as well.
 - Events - These options enable you to remotely call public methods / custom events on other behaviours.
 Global events will trigger for all players even if 'Is Global' is not enabled.
 Events are called sequentially for the receiver on the same numbered line in the inspector array.
+The size of all three event array fields must match.
 If calling both local and global events on different behaviours, leaving an event name blank will skip it for that receiver.
 As an example, you can trigger remote actions on other Omni-Action behaviours with the "\_RemoteAction" local event.
 (See: Notes [#4](#notes))

+### Public Methods
+Optional public methods/events that you can call on the Omni-Action behaviour for additional functionality.
+- \_ReEnable - Reset active state of behaviour if it was disabled due to being a One-Shot action.
+- \_ReInit - Reset certain sequences (toggle and teleport) to their original index-0 state as well as reset the stopwatch without triggering an action.
+- \_RemoteAction - Trigger the behaviour remotely from another behaviour or UI element.

+### Omni-Relay
+An included behaviour with a couple of useful methods to call via event actions.
+This will be added to over time but you can easily add your own in here to avoid the clutter of multiple scripts.
+- \_TextLocalName - Set text field to local player name.
+- \_TextValue - Set text field to text value string.
+- \_TextLocalCount - Increase integer counter by 1 and set text field to its value.

 ### Use Case Examples
 A few of the simpler configurations that are possible.